-One if its most interesting features is its ability to allow people to chat to customers from within their applications so that they can gather real-time feedback without interrupting the user experience.
+One of its most interesting features is its ability to allow people to chat with customers from within their applications so that they can gather real-time feedback without interrupting the user experience.

 INSIGHT: Dashboards don’t get much better than this.

-If you’re looking for a live dashboard to monitor your deadlines and your remaining workload then this will do the job, and it has the added advantage of making it easier for you to break down your team’s performance per task or per employee.
+If you’re looking for a live dashboard to monitor your deadlines and your remaining workload, this will do the job, and it has the added advantage of making it easier for you to break down your team’s performance per task or employee.